polmoneys/Hug/README.md

 I do not write much about code, last time was [7 years ago](https://polmoneys.github.io/).
 Funny the subject is kinda of the same.
 At that time I was creating complex gamified experiences, lots of **Art and Visuals** made of **CSS** at a time where `IE8` was fading out, slowly.
 These past few years I've been working with financial data, dashboards, complex tables and search filters and what not for a classic Swiss Private Bank.

-One thing I've learned, interfaces are **soft* d* so we should try to speak about them like them are cute & puffy and meant to be introduced to new people.
+One thing I've learned, interfaces are **soft** so we should try to speak about them like them are cute & puffy and meant to be introduced to new people.
 Please meet Sparkline [charts](https://github.com/polmoneys/Sparkline) and [StrokeDashOffset](https://github.com/polmoneys/StrokeDashoffset)

 ### Inspiration 💐